-The reserve requirements refer to the required total amount of funds that a bank must hold on a nightly basis.
+The reserve requirements refer to the required total amount of funds that a bank must hold daily.
 It is a percentage of the bank’s deposits.
-The FOMC’s involvement in dictating the Fed interest rate is important because banks use these loans to make sure they have enough capital to meet the Fed’s reserve requirement.
-Monetary policy and the Fed interest rate are the main topics of discussion 8 times a year at FOMC meetings.
+The FOMC’s involvement in dictating the Fed interest rate is important because banks use these loans to ensure they have enough capital to meet the Fed’s reserve requirement.
+Monetary policy and the Fed interest rate are the main discussion topics 8 times a year at FOMC meetings.
 The FOMC minutes from these meetings are available to the public.

 Why is it Important?

 We cannot overstate the importance of the FOMC.
 It is a critical component of the Federal Reserve System.
-The board is entirely responsible for managing the growth of the money supply for the world’s largest economy.
-The FOMC essentially dictates the price of goods in everyday life by controlling inflation, dictates economic sentiment, contributes to providing liquidity in times of crisis, and secures the integrity of the financial system.
+The board is entirely responsible for managing the money supply growth for the world’s largest economy.
+The FOMC essentially dictates the price of goods in everyday life by controlling inflation, dictates economic sentiment, contributes to providing liquidity in times of crisis, and secures the financial system’s integrity.
 The FOMC oversees monetary policy and keeps the US Financial system afloat.
 Without the FOMC dictating monetary policy, stimulating and bailing out the US economy during both the financial crisis of 2008 and the COVID crisis, who knows where the economic landscape would be today.
 It is often predicted that the recession we are currently in, and the prior one, would have developed into a much deeper, more prolonged economic crisis.

 Who are its Members?